V4Fire/Client/src/global/g-hint/README.md

   })
 ```

-2. The global flyweight tooltip based on pseudo attributes.
+2. The global flyweight tooltip is based on pseudo attributes.

 Just add `g-hint` classes to any node and provide the hint message into the `data-hint` attribute.